 When I begged God for a baby, after two years of trying to get pregnant, I never imagined how wonderfully frightening, completely fulfilling, and amazingly difficult being a parent could be.
 When this big, pink, screaming baby was dropped in my arms, I thought, OK, what now?
 She continued to scream through 3 months of colic.
 What was I thinking?
 THIS is motherhood?
 Crazy.
 I must have been crazy.

 That little one, who was 10 pounds and 5 ounces, now looks me in the eye, wears my clothes, and has surpassed my shoe size.
 That "little" girl has changed me.
 She has made me a woman- she has forced me to grow, as a believer, and as a mother.
 I watch her with her little sister.
 She loves her.
 Deeply.
 She adores her.
 I have never seen such unconditional love between sisters.
 It is almost as if my youngest is saying, "Yep, this is my crazy, rammy, beautiful sister, and I love her for who she is, and not what everyone thinks she should be".
 I need to take a lesson from that insightful toddler.
-My Elizabeth is my heart.
-Are there times when I want to pack her bags and ship her to Borneo?
-YES!
-Almost every day.
-Especially in the morning.
-On the other side of that golden coin is my 10 yr old baby girl; loving and giving, passionate and compassionate, driven and confident.
-When she loves you, she loves you deeply.
-Sometimes we need to step back and take a look at the big picture.
-We need to be thankful for our blessings, our trials, and for all of the things that make us who we are.
-Life can change on a dime.
-If I lost her tomorrow, would I have regrets?
-Yes, we all would.
-It is my job as her Momma to make that list of regrets as short as possible.

 I spent a few days at the shore with my Grandmother for her birthday and to get a "Momma" break.
 I missed my girl, I truly missed her.
 She has the day off from school today, and I intend to have some fun with my whirlwind princess.